 The 5 players Man Utd tried to sign last time Cristiano Ronaldo left

-The BBC are reporting that Cristiano Ronaldo is keen on leaving Manchester United for the second time.
-Last time he left, moving to Real Madrid for £80million in the summer of 2009, United endured a disastrous transfer window.
+Even cave-dwellers will be aware that Cristiano Ronaldo has left Manchester United for the second time but the last time he left, moving to Real Madrid for £80million in the summer of 2009, United endured a disastrous transfer window.

 In what could serve as a warning to Erik ten Hag, United missed out on some top targets in the summer Ronaldo departed, signing Antonio Valencia, Michael Owen and Gabriel Obertan for a combined £20million instead.